dmentipl/plonk/docs/source/usage/analysis.rst

     >>> subsnap['x'].to('au').min()
     0.0002668455543031563 <Unit('astronomical_unit')>

-Generate a SubSnap of particles from lists or slices of indices.
+Generate a :class:`SubSnap` of particles from lists or slices of indices.

 .. code-block:: python